 BIRDS OF CENTRAL ASIA

-Although nearly 500 bird species occur regularly in this hotspot, none are endemic to the region.
+Although nearly 500 bird species occur regularly in The Mountains of Central Asia Biodiversity Hotspot — which consists of two of Asia's major mountain ranges, the Pamir and the Tien Shan — none are endemic to the region.
 Many species belong to genera typical of the high ranges of Asia, such as redstarts (Phoenicurus), accentors (Prunella) and rosefinches (Carpodacus).
 Coniferous forests on the northern side of the Tien Shan form the southern limits of several boreal species, including the black grouse (Lyrurus tetrix) and northern hawk owl (Surnia ulula), while desert birds, including the great bustard (Otis tarda, VU) and houbara bustard (Chlamydotis undulate, VU) occur in the low-altitude zones.
 [Source: Conservation International, Critical Ecosysten Partnership Fund, CEPF,net]

 The Mountains of Central Asia are an important stronghold for birds of prey, with important breeding populations of several species, including the golden eagle (Aquila chrysaetos), the imperial eagle (A. heliaca, VU), steppe eagle (A. rapax), booted eagle (Hieraaetus pennatus), lammergeier (Gypaetus barbatus), black vulture (Aegypius monachus), Eurasian griffon (Gyps fulvus), Himalayan griffon (G. himalayensis), peregrine falcon (Falco peregrinus) and saker falcon (F. cherrug, EN).